 - Acquisitions of new businesses

-- Strategic investments in new operations
+- · Strategic investments in new operations

 - Purchases of shares under our stock buyback program

 - Contract disputes or collection issues

-- · Capacity constraints under our senior revolving credit facility and remaining in compliance with all covenants contained in the credit agreement
+Capacity constraints under our senior revolving credit facility and remaining in compliance with all covenants contained in the credit agreement

-The acquisition discussed in Note 2 of the Notes to Condensed Consolidated Financial Statements included in Part 1, Item 1 of this Quarterly Report on Form 10-Q was funded with cash on hand and \$15.0 million of borrowings under the senior credit facility.
-Although the acquisition did result in a reduction to our liquidity, the Company believes that the remaining availability under the credit facility along with cash on hand and cash generated from operations will provide sufficient liquidity to achieve both our short and long-term business objectives.
+The acquisition discussed in Note 2 of the Notes to Condensed Consolidated Financial Statements included in Part 1.
+Item 1 of this Ouarterly Report on Form 10-Q was funded with cash on hand and \$15.0 million of borrowings under the senior credit facility.
+Although the acquisition did result in a reduction to our liquidity, the Company believes that the remaining availability under the expanded credit facility, as discussed under the caption Senior Revolving Credit Facility included in this Financial Condition and Liquidity section of the Form 10-Q, along with cash on hand and cash generated from operations will provide sufficient liquidity to achieve both our short and long-term business objectives.

 We have an effective shelf registration statement on file with the SEC under which we may issue, from time to time, up to \$400 million of senior debt securities, subordinated debt securities, common stock, preferred stock and warrants.
 This shelf registration statement gives us additional flexibility, when capital market conditions are favorable, to grow our business, finance acquisitions or to optimize our balance sheet in order to improve or maintain our financial flexibility.
-We may also elect to issue term debt or increase the amount of our revolving credit facility.
+We may also elect to issue term debt or access the accordion feature to increase our borrowing capacity under our revolving credit facility.

-Cash Flow for the Six Months Ended December 31, 2013
+Cash Flow for the Nine Months Ended March 31, 2014